Mahindra Marazzo

-The Mahindra Marazzo is a compact MPV designed and manufactured by the Indian automobile manufacturer Mahindra & Mahindra.
-Initially launched in 2018, the MPV was upgraded to a BS 6 compliant model with 3 variants in August 2020.
+The Mahindra Marazzo is a compact multi-purpose vehicle (MPV) manufactured by Mahindra & Mahindra since 2018.

 The Marazzo was exhibited at the 2019 North American International Auto Show alongside the Roxor.

 Design

 The Marazzo was designed and developed by Mahindra's Design Studio, partnering with Pininfarina, Mahindra Research Valley, Chennai and Mahindra Automotive North America, Troy, Michigan in the initial stages and product engineering.
 The initial project code name was U321.
 The Marazzo was launched on September 3, 2018 and it is available either a 7-seater with captain seats in the middle row or an 8-seater.
 The climate control for the rear passengers is mounted on the center roof with a diffuse throw option for reduced noise.

 Chassis

 The Marazzo is built on a heavyweight (1650kg), high and rigid ladder frame chassis containing a 52% of high strength steel with a transversely-mounted front-wheel-drivetrain, the world's first such arrangement.
 Mahindra has opted for this arrangement to eliminate the floor hump in the center and the propeller shaft to reduce weight.